Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 - by user: 'Evan Teran'
 - function to trim all leading/trailing spaces

-sortByOccurenceThenByValues (util.cpp):
+sortByOccurenceThenByMagnitude (util.cpp):
 - Source: https://codereview.stackexchange.com/questions/173382/sorting-elements-according-to-frequency-of-occurence-in-c
 - by user: 'coderodde'
 - function to sort an int vector by order of occurrences.
-Used after already sorting by face value in tie breaking scenarios.
-Requires an int vector since by the time a tie needs to be broken only the face values are required.
+Used after already sorting by value (magnitude) in tie breaking scenarios.
+Requires an int vector since by the time a tie needs to be broken only the values (magnitudes) are required.
+Was slightly modified by me to work with C++17.

 toBinary (util.cpp)
 - Source: https://www.delftstack.com/howto/cpp/how-to-convert-decimal-number-to-binary-in-cpp/